Sigmmma/c20/src/content/h3/engine/ai/readme.md

 # Perception

 AI in Halo, outside of scripting and specific task flags, do not have the ability to see through walls, they must be able to actually see their targets or hear them, AI hearing and visual specifics are set in the [character](~) tag as well as in [projectile](~) and [weapon](~) weapon tags for firing and detonation/impact sound levels.

+Sound levels in as defined by tags like [weapons](~weapon) and [projectiles](~projectile) act as a sort of bounds that fall within the hearing distance value in the [character](~) tag, for example an AI with a hearing range of 20 WU will hear a "medium" sound at ~7 WU, but if the hearing range was increased to 40 WU, the AI would instead be able to hear a "medium" sound out to 14 WU.

+AI sharing a squad will update squadmates about the location of hostiles, sometimes even without dialoug.
+Things that can/will cause a target location update:
+- Seeing a target directly
+- hearing a target fire a non-silent weapon
+- hearing a projectile detonate (like grenades), this can sometimes be traced back to the target who threw them with the [sense_target](~style) flag, otherwise update target to the detonation point of the projectile itself
+- An ally shoots at a target, even if we have no line of sight on this target
+- Taking damage, even if we have no line of sight from who did the damage to us, unless it's a grenade; that requires [sense_target](~style), this is not limited to squads or tasks
+- Entering search mode
+- Prediction of target hiding can allow some updates based on predicting where the target may go when hiding, usually for only a few moments after losing contact when in search mode, requires [sense_target](~style)

 # Leadership